Blendify/blender-manual/blender_docs/manual/getting_started/configuration/defaults.rst

 .. _splash-quick-start:

-When you start Blender for the first time the interactive region of the :doc:`Splash Screen </interface/splash>` is replaced with a couple initial preferences to configure how you interact inside Blender.
+When you start Blender for the first time, the interactive region of the :doc:`Splash Screen </interface/splash>` is replaced with a couple of initial preferences to configure how you interact inside Blender.

 .. note::